 Visitors to the show are invited to vote for their favourite work, which leads to the Visitors' Choice award, presented to the artist who secures the maximum number of votes.

 In its early years the WNAA only held one exhibition per year.
 However, more exhibitions have been added in recent years and we currently have a Spring exhibition, themed 'Coast' which is held at Thornham Village Hall.
-In September or October we have a third exhibition, which has often been on a 'Small Works' theme.
+In September or October we sometimes have a third exhibition, which has often been on a 'Small Works' theme.

 Association exhibitions are only open to members, so you first need to ensure that your membership of the WNAA is current.
 There are a number of rules for each exhibition, relating to size and type of work and how recently it has been created.
 The venues used normally require invigilating throughout the run of the show, so members entering work must be prepared to undertake two or more invigilating sessions of usually 3 hours each.